kerzok/ScalaBot/README.md

 akka.persistence.snapshot-store.local.dir = "target/example/snapshots"
 ```

-As the result we can run our EchoBot
+As the result we can run our EchoBot.

 ```scala
 object EchoBotMain {